You're welcome to serve humanity with us

 The Christian world-view is often vilified in pop culture or in purely secular sectors of society as regressive, medieval, or obsolete.
 Is it?
 Not really.
 From our point of view, if one views the tradition purely from the lens of "churchianity" - its trappings, peripheral rituals, and the theatrical antics of some pastors or the sociopathic madness of some medieval church fathers- then we can find 1,001 reasons to detest it.
 However, if one views it, as we do, from the lens of the Four Gospels and other non-canonical sources, including the Ageless Wisdom Teachings, then one can find the vibrant and still relevant Truths which is far from being obsolete.
 Obsolescence pertains to something that is worn out or that is no longer working.
 Yes, the methodologies of "churchianity" may no longer be fashionable but the Christian message has never been tried or mastered yet on a global scale, in the entire history of humanity.
 How can it be considered worn out?

 To revitalize the whole and transition the Christian tradition into the new era, its parts - individuals and small independent churches - should begin the change by adopting "update patches" (just like a software operating system).
-This can be done by being open to innovative ideas and methodologies for aligning with the Christ within (personal), as well as the Cosmic one, apart from the traditional ones taught by mainstream churches for ages.
+This can be done by being open to innovative ideas and methodologies for aligning with the Christ within (to transform our personal lives), as well as the Cosmic one (to transform/alchemize our civilization and "anchor Heaven on Earth"), apart from the traditional practices & doctrines taught by mainstream churches for ages.
 We should also open up to the possibility that other revelations (using other messengers) are being used by The Christ to update or remind humanity of His lost teachings 2,000 years ago.
 All this without compromising essential values presented in the Gospels.
 Historically, it would not require the entire 100% of Christendom to change; if only 5 to 30% will really work hard for change, there will be change.